Novikov homology, jump loci and Massey products: Comparing the two spectral sequences

 (where $\delta$ is the coboundary operator on singular cochains) is also exact, and we have two soft acyclic resolutions of the sheaf $\AA$.
 The integration map $I$ induces a homomorphism $\RR_1\to \RR_2$ which equals identity on $\AA$.
-The standard sheaf-theoretic result implies that the induced \ho~ in the cohomology groups of the complexes of global sections is an isomorphism (see for example \cite{WellsAC}, Corollary 3.14).
-The proof of the Proposition is complete. $\qs$
+The standard sheaf-theoretic result implies that the induced \ho~ in the cohomology groups of the complexes of global sections is an isomorphism (see for example \cite{WellsAC}, Corollary 3.14). $\qs$

 The isomorphism

 induces an isomorphism of the exact couple

 to the exact couple